Curriculum

 Ancient World History

-This course examines the major intellectual, political, economic, and social movements that have influenced the development of people and their cultures in the ancient and medieval world.
+This course examines the major intellectual, political, economic, and social movements that have influenced the development of people and their cultures in the ancient and medieval worlds.
 This course introduces students to the major civilizations and world religions through approximately 1500 C.E.
 Because the world has always been largely interdependent and interconnected, the program stresses comparisons among various civilizations and events.
-Additionally, students analyze the connections between geography and historical events as well as the lasting influences of the Ancient world on our world today.
+Additionally, students analyze the connections between geography and historical events as well as the lasting influences of the ancient world on our world today.

 Topics covered: